Savuti Campsite: Best Camping and Self-Drive Safari Guide

 In the summer months, during the wet season, it is harder to see wildlife because the vegetation is high and there is less game.
 You will still easily find plenty of impalas but spotting the predators is much more difficult.

-We visited Savuti Camp in the rainy season, in mid-February and the game was sparse.
-We were expecting to see lots of elephants but in the two days that we camped at Savuti Campsite, we only saw a handful.
+We visited Savuti Camp in mid-February, during the rainy season, and the game was sparse.
+We were expecting to see lots of elephants, but in the two days that we camped at Savuti Campsite, we only saw a handful.

 We did come across plenty of impalas though, and a few kudus around Kudu Hill, funnily enough.
 We saw lots of hartebeest and wildebeest on the Savuti Plains, north of camp.